clawpack/visclaw/doc/plotting.rst

    open source visualization tools such as `VisIt
    <https://wci.llnl.gov/codes/visit>`_ (developed at Lawrence Livermore
-   National Laboratory) are much better for dealing with large data sets, AMR grids, etc.  VisIt has Python bindings and we are currently extending our tools to work with VisIt.
+   National Laboratory) are much better for dealing with large data sets, AMR meshes, etc.  VisIt has Python bindings and we are currently extending our tools to work with VisIt.
 If you are already a VisIt user, note that VisIt has a Claw reader that can be used to import data from Clawpack, see `Application Toolkit Formats